dmiles4824/Whatcha-Watchin/README.md

 Find a movie to watch with your friends and family!
 A hackCWRU 2016 project.

+# WARNINGS

+Please, please run the server from the root directory.
+Otherwise, it will only work on my laptop (i think).
+Just don't do it!

 # Things to do

 /general/

+Fix up README
 Add more documentation

 /webserver/